core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 # AEAD Key Usage Limits in OSCORE

 This section details how key usage limits for AEAD algorithms can be considered when using OSCORE.
-In particular, it discusses specific limits for common AEAD algorithms used with OSCORE; parameters to track associated to an OSCORE Security Context; and additions to the OSCORE message processing.
+In particular, it discusses specific limits for common AEAD algorithms used with OSCORE; parameters to track associated with an OSCORE Security Context; and additions to the OSCORE message processing.

 ## Problem Overview {#problem-overview}